ehaugw/Outward-CustomMovesetPack/README.md

 [Mods by ehaugw](https://outward.thunderstore.io/package/ehaugw/ "Mods by ehaugw") | Support me on [Patreon](https://www.patreon.com/ehaugw "Patreon")

-This mods was confirmed to work with the (at that time) current base game (Outward Definitive Edition) at August 07, 2024.
+This mods was confirmed to work with the (at that time) current base game (Outward Definitive Edition) at September 27, 2024.